allenday/web3-analytics-demo/README.md

 ![](web3-analytics-demo.png)

-The game consists of 3 parts:
+The game consists of 3 custom-made parts:

 * [appengine](./appengine) - HTML/CSS/JS assets for the client-side game logic
 * [solidity](./solidity) - Solidity assets for the on-chain game logic (simply